LoliE1ON/Saberfy/README.md

 # Saberfy (WIP)

-Application for match and import your Spotify favorite songs to BeatSaber.
+Application to search and import your favorite tracks from Spotify to BeatSaber.

 ![Saberfy preview](https://files.e1on.space/proggrams/saberfy.png)